perrin-isir/gym-gmazes/README.md

 # gym-gmazes
-Maze environments with Dubins' car dynamics for reinforcement learning (with OpenAI Gym interface).
+Maze environments with Dubins' car dynamics for reinforcement learning, with Gym(nasium) interface.

 See this [*xpag*](https://github.com/perrin-isir/xpag) tutorial for an example of policy training in a gym-gmazes goal-based environment (GMazeGoalDubins-v0):